AuthCord/Authcord/README.md

 <div align="center">
  HWID Based Authentication made Simple.
-Website: <a href="https://authcord.xyz"> authcord.xyz </a>
+Our website: <a href="https://authcord.xyz"> authcord.xyz </a>
 </div>
 <div align="center">
  Find out more and get api access by <a href="https://discord.com/invite/vQ6US7MGgy">joining our Discord</a>